DAIC-tud/docs/content/en/docs/_index.md

-These pages contain basic concepts and details to make optimal use of TU Delft's HPC.
+These pages contain basic concepts and details to make optimal use of TU Delft's DAIC.
 Alternatively, you might with to jump to the [QuickStart guide](quickstart) or [Tutorials](tuorials) for more thematic content.

 1. hardware overview
 2. file systems